SIE practice questionhardSpoofing

 Why D — Layering / spoofing

-Spoofing (also called layering) involves placing orders with the intent to cancel them before execution to create a false impression of supply or demand.
-For example, placing a large sell order to push the price down, then quickly buying at the lower price and canceling the sell order.
-The Dodd-Frank Act explicitly prohibits spoofing and provides for criminal penalties.
-Scalping (B) is buying ahead of a recommendation.
-Parking (C) is hiding ownership of securities.
+Spoofing, also called layering, involves placing orders with the intent to cancel them before execution to create a false impression of supply or demand.
+Scalping is buying ahead of a recommendation, and parking is hiding ownership of securities.

 Turn it into reps